Salvador-Martinez-Gutierrez/HBANK/pages/api/auth/README.md

 ## 🔒 Security

 -   Nonces expire in 5 minutes
--   JWT expires in 7 days
+-   JWT expires in 24 hours
 -   Cookies are HttpOnly, Secure, SameSite=Strict
 -   No transaction fees (off-chain signing)
 -   Automatic logout on wallet disconnect